 As well as the obvious questions about cost, you could also ask a potential solicitor what steps they take to reduce transaction failure and their average time between confirmation of instructions and exchange.

-To find out more about Barclays mortgage tariffs, call us on 0800 022 4022 to speak to a mortgage adviser, or read more here.
+To find out more about our mortgage tariffs, call us on 0800 022 4022 to speak to a mortgage adviser, or read our leaflet [PDF, 265KB].

 My estate agent has recommended a solicitor.
 Should I go for them?